post-self/post-self.ink/content/stories/made-in-the-image.md

 "But–"

-"What Right Have I," she interrupts again, laughing, "if you apologize again for being less able to do the things a human does while being not-a-human, I will pull your tail and call you names."
+"What Right Have I," she interrupts again, laughing, "if you apologize again for being less able to do the things a human being does while being not-a-human, I will pull your tail and call you names."

 I lower my head to rest my chin on the cool wood of her desk.
 Something about her words catches at me.
 They pull at my identity, tugging and nudging and pressing.
 I feel the ways in which this little experiment has changed me already set in stark contrast to what I had expected.